Hispanic and Latino Americans: 20th and 21st centuries

 During the 20th and 21st centuries, Hispanic immigration to the United States increased markedly following changes to the immigration law in 1965.
 During the World Wars, Hispanic Americans and immigrants had helped stabilize the American economy from falling due to the industrial boom in the Midwest in states such as Michigan, Ohio, Indiana, Illinois, Iowa, Wisconsin, and Minnesota.
 While a percentage of Americans had fled their jobs for the war, Hispanics had taken their jobs in the Industrial world.
 This can explain why there is such a high concentration of Hispanic Americans in Metro Areas such as the Chicago-Elgin-Naperville, Detroit-Warren-Dearborn, and Cleveland-Elyria areas.

+Hispanic and Latino Americans were actively involved in the broader civil rights movement of the 20th century, advocating for equal rights, social justice, and an end to discrimination and segregation.
+Organizations such as the League of United Latin American Citizens (LULAC) and the United Farm Workers (UFW) fought for the rights of Hispanic and Latino workers and communities.

 Hispanic contributions in the historical past and present of the United States are addressed in more detail below (See Notables and their contributions).
 To recognize the current and historic contributions of Hispanic Americans, on September 17, 1968, President Lyndon B. Johnson designated a week in mid-September as National Hispanic Heritage Week, with Congress's authorization.
 In 1988, President Ronald Reagan extended the observance to a month, designated National Hispanic Heritage Month.
 Hispanic Americans became the largest minority group in 2004.

+Hispanic and Latino Americans increasingly sought political representation and empowerment during the 20th century.
+The election of individuals such as Edward Roybal, Henry B. González, and Dennis Chávez to Congress marked significant milestones in Hispanic political representation.
+Additionally, the appointment of individuals like Lauro Cavazos and Bill Richardson to cabinet positions highlighted the growing influence of Hispanic and Latino leaders in government.

+Hispanic and Latino Americans became the largest minority group in the United States, contributing significantly to the country's population growth.
+Efforts to preserve and promote Hispanic and Latino culture and heritage continued in the 21st century, including initiatives to support bilingual education, celebrate cultural traditions and festivals, and recognize the contributions of Hispanic and Latino individuals and communities to American society.